-The policies and practices regarding remuneration and the remuneration paid to Directors and senior executives are shown in the Remuneration Report, forming part of the Directors' Report.
+The policies and practices regarding remuneration and the remuneration paid to Directors and senior executives are shown in the Remuneration Report, forming part of the Directors' Report of the Paladin Energy Ltd Annual Report 2016.

-The Remuneration Committee comprises three members, all of whom are independent Directors.
-Sean Llewelyn is the Chairman of the Remuneration Committee.
+The Remuneration Committee comprises three members, all of whom are Non-Executive Directors.
+Wendong Zhang is the Chairman of the Remuneration Committee.